Best Pregnancy Safe Moisturizer (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A preservative with FDA warnings for nursing products.
-Studies show it can affect the central nervous system in infants, so many experts recommend avoiding it during pregnancy and breastfeeding.
+A common preservative that has FDA warnings for nursing products due to potential central nervous system effects.
+Found in 159 of 297 moisturizers analyzed.

 fragrance